Uitgelogd

 Letter of Credit features

-If the terms are met, the importer’s bank pays out under the L/C and releases the documents to the importer.
+An L/C means that the importer’s bank is obliged to pay a particular amount.
+The exporter must then satisfy the conditions of the L/C. If the conditions are met, the importer’s bank pays out on the Letter of Credit and releases the documents to the importer.

 Main parties involved

-• Applicant: the importer and instructing party of the L/C
+• Applicant: the importer and party taking out the L/C.

 • Issuing bank: the bank issuing the L/C on the importer’s instruction